Brett Klamer

 • Calibration (Van Calster et al. 2016)

-• Mean calibration = calibration-in-the-large
+• Mean calibration, also called calibration-in-the-large

-• Proper calibration leads to an intercept of 0.
+• Ideal calibration has intercept 0.

 • Weak calibration